 Triple "A" Achievement Recognition Points System

 Involvement is a critical part of secondary school life and everyone is encouraged to participate in all aspects.
-Participation is recognized by awarding points in Academics, Athletics and Activities to all students in all grades.
-Students strive for Silver, Gold, or Excellence levels over their secondary school careers.
-These awards are handed out throughout the year at the Good News Assemblies.
+Participation in Academics, Athletics and Activities is recognized of all students in all grades.

 French Immersion Certificate

 In order to achieve the Certificate of Immersion a student must complete a minimum of 10 credits which includes four French Language courses and six other subjects in French.
 This certificate is awarded in June at Graduation.

 FIF1D French Immersion Academic

 HRT3MF French Immersion Religious Education University/College

 FIF4U French Immersion University

 Successful completion of an SHSM is indicated on the student's Ontario Secondary School Diploma by a red seal.
 These are handed out in June at the Graduation Ceremony.